BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

-Article 3 of Directive 2007/46/EC of the European Parliament and of the Council ( [1] ), agricultural or forestry tractors as referred to in Directive 2003/37/EC of the European Parliament and of the Council ( [2] ), motorcycles or motor tricycles as defined in points (b) and (c) of Article 1(2) of Directive 2002/24/EC of the European Parliament and of the Council ( [3] ) or tracked vehicles as referred to in point (c) of Article 2(2) of Directive 2007/46/EC.
+Article 3 of Directive 2007/46/EC of the European Parliament and of the Council ( [1] ), agricultural or forestry tractors as referred to in Directive 2003/37/EC of the European Parliament and of the Council ( [2] ), motorcycles or motor tricycles as defined in points (b) and (c) of Article 1(2) of Directive 2002/24/EC of the European Parliament and of the Council ( [3] ) or tracked vehicles as referred to in point (c) of Article 2(2) of Directive/EC.
 Such loans or leases may include ancillary insurance and service products or additional vehicle parts, and in the case of leases, the residual value of leased vehicles.
 All loans and leases in the pool shall be secured with a first-ranking charge or security over the vehicle or an appropriate guarantee in favour of the SSPE, such as a retention of title provision;